1970s Bauhaus Style Desk Lamp

 Manufacturer: Massive, Kontich and Wommelgem, Belgium.

 Other versions: Early 1970s models have a round light switch.
 You can find one over here.
-Made in several colours.
+This 1970s Bauhaus style desk lamp exists in several colours.
 Massive produced this lamp for many years, until the late 1980s.
 Often confused with the lamps Christian Dell designed, the Kaiser Idell desk lamps or lamps such as the Luxus lamp by Helo Leuchten.
 Today in production by Fritz Hansen.

 Label inside the lampshade: Mass.
 Max.
 60W.
 Made in Belgium (Massimo Maximum 60 Watt).
 Massimo is the Italian word for maximum.
 Max. is used for every other language in Europe were Massive sold lighting at that time.

 At Massive they were economical with the labels, they started using labels when the government had compelled them to do so.
 The first labels that became mandatory in Europe (EEC) were stickers that stated the maximum power of the light bulbs to be used.

 Massive used the same round labels with the same font that says: Mass.
 Max.
 60W., Made In Belgium and also a label exists with Massive Mass.
 Max.
 60W.
 More info about the Massive Labels can be found over here on Vintageinfo.